sedc-codecademy/skwd9-net-08-aspnetmvc/G2/Class04 - Views pt.1/Homework-class04.md

 2. Add a SeeUsers action in the Home controller.
 This action should return a view that shows all the full names of the users in the system.

 3. Add partial view for showing details of a pizza and use it in both the Pizza Index and Pizza Details view.
+Index view should list the pizzas and Details should show details for one.

 ## Contact